In Focus Podcast - S2 002: Interning at Blur

 Grace

 That you can start after you’ve already designed your device.
 I know that Dustin touched on in a previous episode that a pitfall is you’ve only concentrated on the device and then you have to go back and come up with your user needs, product requirements, and the whole process.
 You could miss something because you don’t have all of those requirements outlined.
-You’ve created a device where there’s no way to calibrate it, or there’s a part in your device that is going to need regular maintenance and it’s really difficult to access so from a service standpoint you’ve missed something and you’ll have to go back and change things.
+You’ve created a device where there’s no way to calibrate it, or there’s a part in your device that is going to need regular maintenance and it’s really difficult to access, so from a service standpoint you’ve missed something and you’ll have to go back and change things.

 I think it’s best to start after you have some sort of concept, or maybe the client has come to you with some sort of rudimentary prototype.
 That helps you identify here’s my user needs, here’s my product requirements, I have a handle on that.
 If you move forward and iterate on the prototype without design controls, you’ll probably end up with something close to the final device but have to go back and generate all of the documentation.